bluora/aws-tools/README.md

 Clone the repository to your server:

-`sudo git clone https://github.com/bluora/aws-tools.git /usr/local/aws-tools`
+`sudo git clone https://github.com/bluora/aws-tools.git /usr/local/aws-tools && /usr/local/aws-tools/install.sh`

 Run the ./install.sh script to install packages and create symbolic links.

 Configure AWS with a default profile that will restrict/provide access.
-Some scripts may not work because the profile as been limited.
+Some scripts may not work because the profile has been limited.

 `aws configure`